ScriptRaccoon/selfmade-i18n-sveltekit/README.md

+**This is the branch with the starter code.
+It only contains the todo app.**

+---

 # Self-made Internationalization in SvelteKit

 This project shows how to leverage a SvelteKit application in several languages, without using any additional library.